-The Political Science Undergraduate Council consists of the Director of Undergraduate Studies, Professor Laurel Harbridge, Undergraduate Program Assistant Pamela Straw, our departmental Student Advisory Board (SAB) Representatives and select self-nominated students.
+The Political Science Undergraduate Council consists of the Director of Undergraduate Studies, Undergraduate Program Assistant, our departmental Student Advisory Board (SAB) Representatives and select self-nominated students.
 The SAB representatives Co-chair the Political Science Undergraduate Council and lead the initiatives.
 Together, the Council works to plan events to facilitate faculty-student interaction, solicit student feedback and promote and improve Undergraduate student engagement and community in the department.

 Please contact your Political Science Undergraduate Council with suggested events you would like to see in the department.
 Any suggestions and questions are welcome!

-2018-2019 Political Science Undergraduate Council Members & Student Advisory Board Representatives:
+2019-2020 Political Science Undergraduate Council Co-Chairs & Student Advisory Board Representatives:

-Jonathan Goldberg is a rising junior in Political Science.
+Jonathan Goldberg is a senior in Political Science.
 He is interested in counter-terrorism policy as well as United States politics and domestic law.
-In addition to his research experience as an Northwestern Undergraduate Research Grant Recipient, Jonathan has interned for the Hudson Institute’s Center for Political Military-Analysis.
+Jonathan is pursuing an honors thesis in his final year, researching the American drone strike program.
 He hopes to pursue a career in law after graduation.

 Netta Keesom is majoring in political science and history, with a particular interest in the intersection of cultural history and politics.
 She works as a research assistant studying international relations and the politics of conflict, and hopes to continue learning from others and expanding her worldview in graduate school.

 Mary Pedraza is proud to return to the Political Science Undergraduate Council for her senior year!
-Hailing from Lake Carroll, Illinois, Mary is interested in international politics with a focus on Germany and central Europe, she is also an international studies major.
-On campus, she plays tenor saxophone in the Northwestern University "Wildcat" Marching Band, serves on the executive board of her fraternity Sigma Alpha Iota, and works at the University Archives and spent summer 2019 as the Registrarial Intern at the Block Museum of Art.
+Hailing from Lake Carroll, Illinois, Mary is interested in international politics with a focus on Germany, as she is also an international studies major.
+On campus, Mary plays tenor saxophone in the Northwestern University "Wildcat" Marching Band and is heavily involved her fraternity Sigma Alpha Iota.
+She works in the University Archives and spent summer 2019 as the Registrarial Intern at the Block Museum of Art.
 She loves art, music, and all things Cubs baseball.
 As she approaches graduation, Mary is looking forward to attending graduate school for library and information science to become an archivist!

 Political Science Representatives to the Weinberg College Student Advisory Board